 •Leave your bike at the bike corral and enjoy the view.

-Waterfalls Accessible By Bike
+Waterfalls Accessible by Road Bike

 Looking Glass Falls

 You could call Looking Glass the easiest waterfall in the county to visit, and it’s one of the waterfalls on the Parkway Loop in our road routes guide.
 Located in Pisgah National Forest on U.S. 276, it’s about 5 miles from the intersection with U.S. 64 and N.C.
 280. The falls are located on the right side of the road not far past Fish Hatchery Rd.
 (FS 475); you can’t miss it.
 There is a long roadside parking lane.